AMV1993/Discrete_F22_Project/README.md

 # Discrete_F22_Project
 Discrete Mathematics final project - Fall 2022 - CU Boulder

-#Project Overview
+# Brief Project Overview
-- Project discription : Applying RSA encpription methods to an encryption algorythim using python.
+- Applying RSA encpription methods to an encryption algorythim using python.

--
+# Project Goal and outcomes
+  # Goals
+  - Write a program that allows the user to step through and see the process of creating the key values and how to decrypt and encrypted message.